ZhaoJ9014/Multi-Human-Parsing/README.md

 ### Multi-Human-Parsing (MHP)

 ### Originality
-- To our best knowledge, we are the first to propose a new Multi-Human Parsing task, corresponding datasets and baseline methods.
+- To our best knowledge, we are the first to propose a new Multi-Human Parsing task, corresponding datasets, evaluation metrics and baseline methods.

 ### Task Definition